cleder/czml/README.rst

 Introduction
 ############

-A library to read and write CZML_ files for Cesium_
+A library to read and write CZML_ files for the Cesium_ Webglobe

 .. _Cesium: http://cesium.agi.com/